House of Khumalo: Mzilikazi

 Of these three Kraals, Kungwini was by far the strongest.
 From here Mzilikazi's warriors launched raids and attacks on the neighbouring BaKwena ba Môgôpa, BaPô ba Môgale, BaFokeng, Ndzundza and Manala Ndebele.
 Kungwini's reach extended as far south as Heilbron in the Free State.

 Voortrekkers began to arrive in Transvaal in 1836, resulting in several confrontations over the next two years during which Mzilikazi suffered heavy losses.
 By early 1838, Mzilikazi and his people were forced northwards out of Transvaal altogether and across the Limpopo River.
 Further attacks caused him to move again, at first westwards into present-day Botswana and then later northwards towards what is now Zambia.
 He was unable to settle the land there because of the prevalence of tsetse fly which carried diseases fatal to oxen.
-Mzilikazi therefore travelled again, this time southeastwards into what became known as Matabeleland (situated in the southwest of present-day Zimbabwe) and settled there in 1840.
+Mzilikazi therefore moved again, this time southeastwards into what became known as Matabeleland (situated in the southwest of present-day Zimbabwe) and settled there in 1840.

 Here he established the Kingdom of Mthwakazi with his capital being koBulawayo.